A New Approach to Motion Planning in 3D for a Dubins Vehicle: Special Case on a Sphere: Candidate optimal paths for Case 1:

 Since $a_1$ and $a_2$ cannot be explicitly obtained from the first-order approximation comparison, \eqref{eq: LRL_path_matrix_equation} is differentiated twice with respect to $\delta$ and evaluated at $\delta = 0$.
-Expanding the equation using the expression for $\mathbf{R}_R$ (derived in \cite{free_terminal_sphere}) and the skew-symmetric matrices, the equation obtained is given by
+Expanding the equation using the expression for $\mathbf{R}_R$ (given in Appendix~\ref{appsubsect: rotation_matrices}) and the skew-symmetric matrices, the equation obtained is given by

 where

 From the above equation, it follows that $2 r b_1 + b_2 = 0$ since $\zeta_{12}$ and $\zeta_{23}$ are zero, and $a_2^2 = 4 (1 - 2 r^2)$ (comparing the terms in the third row and third column).
 From the two possible solutions, consider $a_2 = -2 \sqrt{1 - 2 r^2},$ which is less than or equal to zero for $r \leq \frac{1}{\sqrt{2}}$.
 Using \eqref{eq: constraint_a1_a2_GRG_path}, it follows that